predomics/gpredomics/README.md

   - k_penalty: a penalty that is deduced from fit multiplied by the number of non nul coefficients,
   - fr_penalty: a penalty used only when fit is specificity or sensitivity, deduce (1 - symetrical metrics) x fr_penalty to fit

-- several data_type are implemented (`general.data_type` and `general.data_type_minimum`):
+- several data_type are implemented (`general.data_type` and `general.epsilon`):

   - `raw` : features are taken as they are (default),
-  - `prevalence` : or presence/absence, features above data_type_minimum are 1 others are 0,
+  - `prevalence` : or presence/absence, features above epsilon are 1 others are 0,
   - `log` : features are now equal to their log (`feature.ln()` in Rust).
-Features below data_type_minimum are set to this value before log transformation.
+Features below epsilon are set to this value before log transformation.

 - the Beam Algorithm is in beta version.
 This beta version is not compatible yet with Pow2 language.
 Two submethods are currently available :

-  - `exhaustive` generates all the possible combinations of features selected at each epoch (an epoch is a population of individuals of size k) which is equivalent of terBeam in Predomics terms.
+  - `combinatorial` generates all the possible combinations of features selected at each epoch (an epoch is a population of individuals of size k) which is equivalent of terBeam in Predomics terms.
   - `extend` adds each of the features selected to each of the best extendable_models at each epoch.

 - the Cross-validation, also in beta version, is available since v0.5.8.
 Feature importance is estimated by OOB algorithm using mean decreased AUC.